magento/devdocs/guides/v2.1/comp-mgr/updater/updater.md

 menu_title: Updater application
 menu_node:
 menu_order: 2
-github_link: comp-mgr/updater/updater.md
+github_link21: comp-mgr/updater/updater.md
 ---

 ## Updater application
 This topic is obsolete.
 Magento no longer has a separate updater application.

-If you are a contributing developer who installed the Magento application by cloning the GitHub repository, see instead [Update the Magento application]({{ site.gdeurl }}install-gde/install/cli/dev_update-magento.html).
+If you are a contributing developer who installed the Magento application by cloning the GitHub repository, see instead [Update the Magento application]({{ site.gdeurl21 }}install-gde/install/cli/dev_update-magento.html).